vmware/nsx-alb-datascript-samples-library/availability/timeouts.md

-# Custom connection timeout for URI path / pool
+# Custom connection timeout for specific URI path or pool

 Connection timeout is defined within network profile (TCP Proxy profile > Idle Timeout) as part of virtual service configuration, however can be customized further leveraging datascript.
 DDoS > HTTP Keep-Alive Timeout under Application Profile can be used to ensure Keep-Alives are sent to the client and the client does not prematurely close out the connection to Avi.